mdraeger/alarmclock/README.md

 This little application resembles a very simple alarm clock that uses the omxplayer as backend.

 It is intended to run on my daughter's Raspberry Pi which is embedded in her LEGO Friends motor yacht.
+The gui is optimized for a 320x240 LCD display with touch input.

+## Requirements
+The player requires Gstreamer-1.0 or later and the python-gobject bindings install for Python3.
+Also Qt4.

 ## Design